Canadian identity: 20th century

 In the 1960s, Quebec experienced the Quiet Revolution to modernize society from traditional Christian teachings.
-Québécois nationalists demanded independence, and tensions rose until violence erupted during the 1970 October Crisis.
-In 1976 the Parti Québécois was elected to power in Quebec, with a nationalist vision that included securing French linguistic rights in the province and the pursuit of some form of sovereignty for Quebec, leading to a referendum in 1980 in Quebec on the question of sovereignty-association, which was turned down by 59% of the voters.
-At the patriation of the Canadian Constitution in 1982, the Quebec premier did not sign it; this led to two unsuccessful attempts to modify the constitution so it would be signed, and another referendum on Quebec independence in 1995 which lost by a slim majority of 50.6%.
+Québécois nationalists demanded independence and tensions rose until violence erupted during the 1970 October Crisis.
+In 1976, the Parti Québécois was elected to power in Quebec, with a nationalist vision that included securing French linguistic rights in the province and the pursuit of some form of sovereignty for Quebec, leading to a referendum in Quebec in 1980 on the question of sovereignty-association, which was turned down by 59% of voters.
+At the patriation of the Canadian constitution in 1982, the Quebec Premier did not agree to the amendment; this led to two unsuccessful attempts to modify the constitution so it would have the Quebec Cabinet's assent and another referendum on Quebec independence in 1995, which lost by a slim majority of 50.6%.

-In 1965 Canada adopted the maple leaf flag, after considerable debate and misgivings on the part of a large number of English Canadians.
-Two years later the country celebrated the centennial of Confederation, with an international exposition in Montreal.
+In 1965, Canada adopted the maple leaf flag, after considerable debate and misgivings on the part of a large number of English Canadians.
+Two years later, the country celebrated the centennial of Confederation and an international exposition in Montreal.

 Legislative restrictions on immigration that had favoured British and other European immigrants were removed in the 1960s.
 By the 1970s immigrants increasingly came from India, Hong Kong, the Caribbean, and Vietnam.
 Post-war immigrants of all backgrounds tended to settle in the major urban centres, particularly Toronto, Montreal, and Vancouver.

-During his tenure in the office (1968–79, 1980–84), Prime Minister Pierre Trudeau made social and cultural change his political goal for Canada, including the pursuit of an official policy on bilingualism and plans for significant constitutional change.
+During his tenure in the office (1968–1979, 1980–1984), Prime Minister Pierre Trudeau made social and cultural change his political goal for Canada, including the pursuit of an official policy on bilingualism and plans for significant constitutional change.
 The west, particularly the oil and gas-producing province of Alberta, opposed many of the policies emanating from central Canada, with the National Energy Program creating considerable antagonism and growing western alienation.